sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "I know, I know.
 Lock the door.
 I'll be quick, darlin'."
 DJ Grooves gestured to a seat by him.
 "I just want to check up on you, to be perfectly honest.
 After yesterday and... well, everything."

 "Well, I'm *fine*.
 Just shook up."
 Conductor's voice showed exasperation, as if Grooves was *far* from the first to ask if he was 'okay' today.
 There was a soft click as the lock engaged, and the Conductor eyed the penguin warily as he took his seat.
-"It's been a mad coupl'a months, and yet... 'tis as if it was a rotten nightmare."
+"It's been a mad coupl'a months, and yet... 'tis as if a rotten nightmare."

 "We'll take it though, right?"